Our Employment Law Solicitors can help you if you’ve suffered from discrimination at work because of a disability.

 We’ll offer you free initial legal advice on your situation and help you to understand if you have a discrimination claim against your employer.

-At the beginning of your claim, we’ll tell you about all the options available for funding your claim so you have all the facts and can make an informed decision and please ask if we can deal with your case on a No Win, No Fee basis.
+At the beginning of your claim, we’ll tell you about all the options available for funding your claim so you have all the facts and can make an informed decision.

 We’ll handle the claim for you, giving you the expert help and support you need to make a disability discrimination claim against your employer.
 Our advice is open, honest and without legal jargon.